-Any time a Racial Template conflicts with character creation rules, the Template is given precedence.
+Any time a Kind Template conflicts with character creation rules, the Template is given precedence.
 Spectral characters, for instance, have no physical attributes.

 Characters have 5 points of Upgrades they may assign to any available Advantages and (if applicable) Powers.
 Characters may gain additional points to spend on Upgrades by purchasing Disadvantages and Weaknesses.
 There is no limit to the number of Upgrade points that may be gained in this way, but all Disadvantages and Weaknesses must be role-played at all times!

 Yes, this means you can effectively kill your character during character creation.